Best Cheap Distortion Pedal: Top Pick

 You could run two amps, mixers or swap the amp and mixer input.
 It's of no consequence as they're both identical outputs, meant to support a stereo connection to two sources.

-This is how you'd set it up, per the user manual:
+This is how you'd set it up:

 A few additional perks: